ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 ## GitHub synchronization for documentation and translations

-Our repository utilizes several branches for managing documentation and translations.
+Our repository utilizes several branches to manage documentation and translations.
 Below is a detailed explanation of the purpose and function of each special branch:

 ### Branches overview